Hill of Slane

 Hill of Slane information

-Here the story really gets far-fetched.
-During the meeting, Patrick killed one of the king's guards and summoned an earthquake to subdue the rest.
-After his Herculean efforts, Patrick calmed down a little and plucked a shamrock from the ground, using its three leaves to explain the paradox of the Holy Trinity: the union of the Father, the Son and the Holy Spirit in one.
+Undeterred, Patrick plucked a shamrock from the ground, using its three leaves to explain the paradox of the Holy Trinity: the union of the Father, the Son and the Holy Spirit in one.
 Laoghaire wasn't convinced, but he agreed to let Patrick continue his missionary work.
-Patrick's success that day, apart from keeping his own life, starting an earthquake and giving Ireland one of its enduring national symbols, was good old Erc, who was baptised and later became the first bishop of Slane.
+Patrick's success that day, apart from keeping his own life and giving Ireland one of its enduring national symbols, was good old Erc, who was baptised and later became the first bishop of Slane.
 To this day, the local parish priest lights a fire here on Holy Saturday.